-- Q. What is the "one-third rule" and when does it apply? - A. The so-called "one-third" rule set forth in the Federal Election Commission Regulations applies to corporate sponsored fundraising events held to raise voluntary contributions to Federal political action committees where the event involves providing prizes, merchandise, or entertainment to contributors.
-The rule applies to RPAC fundraising events sponsored by NAR or state or local associations because 30% of each RPAC contribution is forwarded to National RPAC to support Federal candidates. - Q. What is the reason for the one-third rule? - A. The one-third rule is intended to prevent a corporation from giving contributors prizes, merchandise or entertainment at events like raffles, dinner-dances, auctions and the like "in exchange" for voluntary individual political contributions.
-Since an incorporated Board of REALTORS may use corporate monies to pay the costs of conducting an RPAC fundraising event, such an "exchange" might appear to occur if the prizes or entertainment provided to contributors had approximately the same value as the total contributions made by those individuals in attendance.
-Thus, the rule prevents the sponsor from providing to contributors prizes or entertainment in exchange for personal PAC contributions where the total amount contributed does not significantly exceed the value of the prizes or entertainment.
-The rule accomplishes this by establishing a "threshold" relationship between costs incurred in connection with the event and total contributions made by those in attendance.
+- Q. What is the "one-third rule" and when does it apply? - to National RPAC to support Federal candidates. - Q. What is the reason for the one-third rule? - merchandise or entertainment at events like dinner-dances, auctions and the like "in to contributors had approximately the same value as the total contributions made by the total amount contributed does not significantly exceed the value of the prizes or entertainment.
+The rule accomplishes this by establishing a "threshold" relationship in attendance.